How to Make Up After a Fight

 I’d love to hear in the comments section below.

-17 replies on “Making Up after a Fight”
+17 replies on “How to Make Up After a Fight”

 When my husband and I have Argued about something, he is always blaming me for everything.
 He goes back way in the past and start blaming me for the past arguments.
 I am always the one who apologize and I can 99% of the time he says he can’t accept the apology or this apology is not sencier.
 How do I continue after that.
 He is still in a bad mood and still can’t let go.
 My kids are so affect by this craziness.